Lapsus-Next/level29-whitepaper/docs/Player Earning/Refferals.md

 ---
 sidebar_position: 2
-sidebar_label: "🎟️Refferals"
+sidebar_label: "🎟️Referrals"
 ---

-# 🎟️ Refferals
+# 🎟️ Referrals

-### Refferals will be available inside game.
+### Referrals will be available inside game.

-Refferals are live in game, more detail coming soon.
+Referrals are live in game, more detail coming soon.